 Walking through village streets, taking in the serenity; finding your way in a maze of palm trees, that open to majestic beaches where the waves crash to harmonize with the beating of your heart, as it’s filled with excitement when you see fishermen haul in their catch; the aroma that of delicious food that levitates you and pulls you ever so gently; the tea time conversations that range from god to gossip, life and death, and peace to prophets; wild energy of people celebrating Shigmo or dancing during Carnival; and even the numerous churches dotted all over the state that radiates the immense faith of the people.
-These are just a fraction of the memories which Goa leaves you with.
+These are just a fraction of the memories that this beautiful lands leaves you with.

 All the temples, massive forts, churches, hidden ruins, and the inherited Portuguese mansions pose as nothing but catalysts to the overwhelming sense of belonging that everyone develops when they arrive.
 In this sauna for an environment, compressed with two thousand years of hand sculpted history, a culture has evolved that offer in abundance to the casual visitor.
 This is magnified by the wonderful locals that welcome make you a part of their life.

 The lifeline of the people for years has been agriculture and fishing, which has provided them abundantly with numerous seafood curries which make for an extremely healthy diet.
 The sea has also provided this land with an amazing trade route which put the state on the map, both before and after the Portuguese.

 The rivers Zuari and Mandovi created the beautiful landscape we see today.
 Economy was traditionally based on sea and land in a healthy mixture.